ikusalic/tmux-connector/README.md

     sort-by: [3]
 ~~~

-And here's a 'real world' configuration file that shows of all the available
+And here's a 'real world' configuration file that shows off all the available
 options and could be use with previous ssh config file:

 ~~~yaml